(No ratings)

 Dr. Kyle Olaf Rove, MD is a pediatric urologist in Aurora, CO specializing in pediatric urology.
-He graduated from Georgetown University School of Medicine in 2009 and has 15 years of experience.
-Dr. Kyle Olaf Rove, MD is affiliated with Children's Hospital Colorado and University of Colorado Medicine.
+This provider graduated from Georgetown University School of Medicine in 2009 and has 16 years of experience.
+Dr. Kyle Olaf Rove, MD is affiliated with Children's Hospital Colorado, University of Colorado Medicine and UNIVERSITY PHYSICIANS INCORPORATED.

 Kidney Stones